nus-cs2103-AY2021S2/tp/docs/team/enhao25.md

 TutorBuddy is a desktop application made for freelance tutors who give one-to-one tuition to efficiently manage their students’ contacts, provide a quick overview of scheduled tuition sessions, and handle monthly tuition fees calculation.
 TutorBuddy is also optimized for fast typing users to handle their day-to-day administrative responsibilities effectively.

 ## Summary of Contributions
-Given below is a summary of my contributions to the TutorBuddy Application.

 ### Major Enhancement:
 * Getting the current month and previous 2 months monthly fees.
   * **What it does:** This feature calculates the current month, and the previous 2 months expected monthly fee based on existing sessions and recurring sessions.
 We then display the results on the UI accordingly.